chideenma/totalitycorp-frontend-challenge/README.md

 3. Javascript

 ## Demo:
-The demo of the clone can be seen at [here](https://totalitycorp-frontend-challenge-88peecm2f-chideenma.vercel.app/).
+The project is deployed at Vercel and the demo of the clone can be seen at [here](https://totalitycorp-frontend-challenge-88peecm2f-chideenma.vercel.app/).